Indo-Gangetic Plain: Brahmaputra Valley

 The Brahmaputra Valley largely covers the Indian state of Assam and is an eastern extension of the plains.
 It stretches from the Eastern Himalayas in Arunachal Pradesh in the north, to the Garo-Khasi-Jaintia and Mikir Hills in the south.
-Its has the Patkai and Naga Hills to the east and the boundary of the Lower Ganga Plain to the west.
+It has the Patkai and Naga Hills to the east and the boundary of the Lower Ganga Plain to the west.
 The region covers an estimated 56000 km2 and is watered by Brahmaputra and its tributaries.
 The elevation varies from 130 m in the east to 30 m in the west.

 Ganges-Brahmaputra Delta

 The Ganges-Brahmaputra Delta is the river delta formed by the Ganges and Brahmaputra rivers when they enter the Bay of Bengal.
 Spread over the Bengal region, consisting of Bangladesh and the Indian state of West Bengal, it is the world's largest river delta and is one of the most fertile regions of the plains.
 The delta stretches from about 260 km from the Hooghly River in the west to the Meghna River in the east.
 It encompasses an area of more than 100000 km2 with two-thirds of it in Bangladesh.
 It is also one of the most densely populated regions in the world with more than 130 million inhabitants.
 The area is prone to heavy tropical cyclones.
 Agriculture and fishing form important part of the economy in the region.